theheking/babs-rna-seq-2024/practical_overview/Week9_Differential_Expression.md

 Log onto katana.
 Change directory into the location that contains your aligned kallisto output `abundance.tsv`.

-        $ ssh zID@katana.restech.unsw.edu.au
-        $ cd /srv/scratch/zID/babs3291/SRR306844chr1_chr3/
+        $ cd /srv/scratch/zID/babs3291/trimmed_fastq/Adapter_SRR306844chr1_chr3
         $ ls abundance.tsv

 This file contains the counts of one sample.
-For input into DEGUST, you will have to form a count matrix table.
+You will have to form a count matrix table for input into DEGUST.

-Please download this [script](https://github.com/theheking/babs-rna-seq/blob/gh-pages/metadatafiles/merge_abundance_files.sh) using `wget`.
+Please download this [script](https://github.com/theheking/babs-rna-seq-2024/blob/gh-pages/metadatafiles/merge_abundance_files.sh) using `wget`.
 In the main folder that you have your kallisto results.

-        $ cd /srv/scratch/zID/babs3291/
+        $ cd /srv/scratch/zID/babs3291/trimmed_fastq
         $ wget https://github.com/theheking/babs-rna-seq-2024/raw/gh-pages/metadatafiles/merge_abundance_files.sh
         $ bash merge_abundance_files.sh
         This scripts is to concatenate all abundance tsv to form count matrix table